Baby Sign Language: 21 Words and Signs to Know

 Your signing vocabulary can grow with your baby’s interests, so that she’ll more easily (and gladly) make the connection.
 For example, if you notice she likes books with animals, teach her words like “dog” and “bird.”
 If she likes apples, teach her this sign.

-Visit signbabies.com for more information on baby sign language.
+Parents can also visit signbabies.com for more information on baby sign language.